cslev/llamacpp-cuda-arm64-docker/README.md

 ```

 ---

-# Compile llamacpp natively first (don't skip this step!)
+# Compile llama.cpp Natively First

+**Important**: This step is required to verify your build environment before creating the Docker image.

-## Additional tools
+## Install Additional Tools
 ```
 sudo apt install ccache cmake build-essential libcurl4-openssl-dev
 ```

-## Setup env variables
+## Setup Environment Variables

-Based on your driver versions, `cuda` in particular, set the environment variables for your user properly in your `~/.bashrc`.
-With Cuda v13.1, you should have something like this:
+Set the appropriate environment variables in your `~/.bashrc` based on your CUDA version.
+For CUDA 13.1, add the following:

 ```
 # CUDA 13.1 & GCC 12 Fix for ARM64